 - You have your PERT chart!
 Remember, the PERT chart is a living document that must be returned to and revised as needed as the project progresses.

-How to Calculate PERT
+How to Calculate a PERT Chart

 - Pessimistic Time: The maximum amount of time to accomplish a task or activity.
 This is the worst-case scenario, anything that can go wrong does.

 - Most Likely Time: The best estimate of how long it will take to accomplish the task or activity, assuming there are no problems.
-This would be your estimation working out perfectly, as rare as that might occur.

 - Expected Time: The best estimate of how long it will take to accomplish the task or activity, assuming there will be problems.
 This would be the more realistic duration.